mopplayer/lattepanda-mainline-4.11/README.md

     * Download and install firmwares, but assume that CherryTrail is not involved in the firmwares.
     * [Intel firmwares](https://01.org/linuxgraphics/downloads/firmware)

-  * 21. reboot and play, you could edit your grub menu to roll back original kernel.
+  * 21. reboot and play.
+You could edit your grub menu to roll back original kernel.
 -------------------------------------------------------------------------------------------

 * If you want to install the kernel and apply all steps, there are steps as follows: